tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

   - Microsoft SQL Server

 ---
-In this co-authored blog post, [Naomi][1] and I will present six different solutions to the commonly experienced query problem of how to include an aggregated column&#8217;s related values &#8211; values from the same row in the group that provided the displayed value.
+In this co-authored blog post, [Naomi][1] and I will present six different solutions to the commonly experienced query problem of how to include an aggregated column's related values &#8211; values from the same row in the group that provided the displayed value.

 ## Background

-It&#8217;s a fairly simple query to select the maximum date for each group in a GROUP BY query.
+It's a fairly simple query to select the maximum date for each group in a GROUP BY query.
 You just throw in a Max() on the date column and then GROUP BY the other columns.
 For example,

 sql
 SELECT